 In 2020, we adopted several measures in response to the COVID-19 pandemic, including temporarily requiring employees to work remotely, suspending non-essential travel by our employees, and replacing in-person marketing events (including our annual developer conference) with virtual events.
 In 2021, we began to re-open our offices in the United States and certain other locations globally for employees to voluntarily return.
 In April 2022 we moved forward with our return to office plan, which encompasses a hybrid approach to in-office attendance based on the different needs of teams across the company.
 Business travel resumed during 2021 on a voluntary basis and we started to hold in-person marketing events.
-We expect spending on business travel and in-person marketing events to increase during 2022.
+During the three months ended July 31, 2022, we experienced an increase in business travel, in-person marketing events, and office-related costs.
+We expect these and other costs to increase during the year ended January 31, 2023 and result in higher charges compared to the prior year.
 We continue to monitor the developments of the COVID-19 pandemic and we may adjust our policies as may be required or recommended by federal, foreign, state or local authorities.